-where $I_{PH}$ is the projection operator onto the Past Hypothesis subspace.
+where $I_{PH}$ is the projection operator onto the PH subspace.
 Assuming $\mathscr{H}_{PH}$ is finite-dimensional, there is also a natural probability distribution over all density matrices inside this subspace.
 See \citep{chen2020uniform} for a mathematical characterization.
 The probability distribution and the density-matrix Past Hypothesis support a Second Law for $W$, which is similar to the Second Law for $\Psi$.

-However, there is a much more natural way to implement the idea of the Past Hypothesis in the density-matrix framework, which I favor.
-The Past Hypothesis picks out a particular subspace $\mathscr{H}_{PH}$.
+However, there is an even more natural way to implement the idea of PH in the density-matrix framework, which I favor.
+PH picks out a particular subspace $\mathscr{H}_{PH}$.
 It is canonically associated with its projection $I_{PH}$.
 In matrix form, it can be represented as a block-diagonal matrix that has a $k\times k$ identity block, with $k = \text{dim}{\mathscr{H}_{PH}}$, and zero everywhere else.
 There is a natural density matrix associated with $I_{PH}$, namely the normalized projection $\frac{I_{PH}}{\text{dim} \mathscr{H}_{PH}}$.
-Hence, we have picked out the natural density matrix associated with the Past Hypothesis subspace.
-We propose that the initial density matrix is the normalized projection onto $\mathscr{H}_{PH}$:
+Hence, we have picked out the natural density matrix associated with the PH subspace.
+I propose that the initial density matrix is the normalized projection onto $\mathscr{H}_{PH}$:

 I call this postulate the \emph{Initial Projection Hypothesis} (IPH) in \citep{chen2018IPH}.
-Crucially, it is different from (\ref{QuantumPH}) and (\ref{WPH}); while IPH picks out a unique quantum state given the Past Hypothesis, the other two permit infinitely many possible quantum states inside the Past Hypothesis subspace.
+Crucially, it is different from (\ref{QuantumPH}) and (\ref{WPH}); while IPH picks out a unique quantum state given PH, the other two permit infinitely many possible quantum states inside the PH subspace.
 Remarkably, we no longer need a fundamental postulate about probability or typicality for the quantum state.
 We know that we can decompose a density matrix \textit{non-uniquely} into a probability-weighted average of pure states, and in the canonical way we can decompose $\hat{W}_{IPH}(t_0)$ as an integral of pure states on the unit sphere of $\mathscr{H}_{PH}$ with respect to the uniform probability distribution:

-The decomposition here is not an intrinsic expression of what $\hat{W}_{IPH} (t_0)$ is.
-But the expression is something that can nonetheless be used fruitfully in statistical analysis.
-(See \citep[section 3.2.3]{chen2018valia}.)
+The decomposition here is not an intrinsic expression of what $\hat{W}_{IPH} (t_0)$ is, as witnessed by the non-uniqueness.
+But the expression is something that can nonetheless be used fruitfully in statistical analysis \citep[section 3.2.3]{chen2018valia}.